125 Common Interview Questions and Answers (With Tips)February 24, 2020

 Example: “What makes me unique is my experience of having spent four years in retail.
 Because I’ve had first-hand experience fielding shoppers’ questions, feedback and complaints, I know what customers want.
 I know what it takes to create a positive consumer experience because I’ve had that direct interaction, working directly with consumers in person.”

 For more on answering this question, visit Interview Question: “What Makes You Unique?”

 4. Why do you want to work here?

-Interviewers often ask this question as a way to determine whether or not you took time to research the company and to learn why you see yourself as a good fit.
+Tip: Interviewers often ask this question as a way to determine whether or not you took time to research the company and to learn why you see yourself as a good fit.
 The best way to prepare for this question is to do your homework and learn about the products, services, mission, history and culture of this workplace.
-In your answer, mention the aspects of the company that appeal to you and align with your career goals.
+In your answer, mention the aspects of the company that appeals to you and align with your career goals.
 Explain why you’re looking for these things in an employer.